rchain-community/rchain-dbr/README.md

 work, but it's all quite straightforward.
 For this (and because I have years of experience using it in hh-office), I am willing to hold my nose and use PHP.

+Some auxiliary functions such as sync with github and computing the trust metric are written in python with sqlalchemy and pandas.

 [Rholang]: https://developer.rchain.coop/
 [xataface]: http://www.xataface.com/